 On top of that, many wild camping spots don’t have any facilities, so people have been leaving piles of rubbish and even emptying their chemical toilets into bushes or over the countryside.
 Times this by thousands upon thousands of vanlifers and it’s no wonder the Portuguese government are trying to protect their country.

-No. In January 2021, the Portuguese government passed a law which changed the highway code and now campervans, motorhomes and caravans MUST stay on an official site.
-It is prohibited to park and stay by beaches and places marked as unauthorised and it is also prohibited to stay overnight in any car park not expressly designated for caravans, motorhomes or campervans.
+In January 2021, the Portuguese government passed a law which changed the highway code so campervans, motorhomes and caravans had to stay on an official site.
+It was prohibited to park and stay by beaches and places marked as unauthorised and it is also prohibited to stay overnight in any car park not expressly designated for caravans, motorhomes or campervans.

-Wild camping was always illegal in Portugal, but was tolerated or overlooked if people ere discreet.
-The rules were already changed in May 2020 to prohibit campervan parking near beaches in Portugal, but now it has been tightened even further to include car parks and the rest of the country.
+Wild camping was always illegal in Portugal, but was tolerated or overlooked if people were discreet although the rules were changed in May 2020 to prohibit campervan parking near beaches in Portugal.

 I’ll be honest, I’ve been appalled by the pictures of waste and vandalism left behind by so many thoughtless and selfish idiots and I can’t blame the Portuguese for trying to stop it.

-At the same time, I'm sad that a few have ruined it for the many totally responsible and conscientious campervanners and that we now all need to stay in busy campsites or aires which are usually in a town and very noisy (the Portuguese don't like to turn off their church bells at night!)
+At the same time, I was sad that a few have ruined it for the many totally responsible and conscientious campervanners and that we now all needed to stay in busy campsites or aires which are usually in a town and very noisy (the Portuguese don’t like to turn off their church bells at night!)

-Also, there probably aren't enough campsites or Aires to deal with the number of people who visit in vans each year.
-There will need to be new facilities, more waste and service points and a new infrastructure- and I'm not sure who, when or how it's going to happen.
-But, as I said previously, wild camping was NEVER legal- so not a lot has changed.
+Also, there probably aren’t enough campsites or Aires to deal with the number of people who visit in vans each year.
+There will need to be new facilities, more waste and service points and a new infrastructure and I’m not sure who, when or how it’s going to happen.

 Motorhome and campervan service points in Portugal